PhpGt/StyleGuide/spaces/space-placement.md

 # Space placement

-## No extra space should be placed after a control structure keyword or function name.
+## No extra space should be placed after a control structure keyword or function name

 [Please see the PHP docs for a list of all control structure keywords][control-structures].